kewisch/sepa.js/README.md

 * You can add multiple paymentInfo blocks to a document, i.e one per sequenceType (FRST/RCUR)
 * A payment info block can contain multiple transactions.

+You can also check the full [XML file structure for Credit Transfer](https://businessbanking.bankofireland.com/fs/doc/wysiwyg/sepa-credit-transfer-pain-001-001-03-xml-file-structure-july-2013.pdf) (PAIN.001.001.03) if you want more details.

 Validating an IBAN or Creditor ID
 ---------------------------------